CSE512-15S/a3-emilygu-drapeau-vjampala/README.md

 - Drill down into a specific course or professor
 - Sorting Function and the little arrow indicating the direction of the sort
 - Working with TaffyDB to search the data

+React.js was extremely useful in this application as it allowed us to break down the project into different components that needed to be completed.
+Each one is more or less isolated from the others so this encourages good design and architecture of the entire application.
+It also made finding bugs fairly easy to find, as they were isolated into distinct components.

+TaffyDB proved to be also extremely useful.
+Since we were avoiding using a server, the data would need to be queried on the front end rather than in a SQL server running somewhere else.
+Using Taffy, we were able to mimic the environment of SQL, which we are all familiar with, as well as keeping performance at a maximum.
+The majority of the lag or latency that comes with clicking the search button is from the addition or deletion of elements on the DOM.
+React helped with this by keeping a virtual DOM and only rendering the changes that we performed behind the scenes.

+The application was also built in a way for more data to be added by simply replacing the data.csv file in the application.